My Dog Doesn’t Like to Cuddle! Why Doesn’t My Dog Like to Cuddle?

-My Dog Doesn’t Like to Cuddle, Is Something Wrong?
+My Dog Doesn’t Like to Cuddle, What Do I Do?

-This will get your dog to start enjoying cuddling, but it’s important to remember that the underlying behavioral issues (trust and anxiety) that were causing all of this to begin with will still be present.
-And until you address those, any positive changes you see are only going to be temporary.
+These steps should help you bond, but it’s important to remember that any underlying behavioral issues (anxiety, fear, etc.) that may have been contributing to all of this will still be present.
+And until you address those, any positive changes you see will only be temporary.

 By getting your dog to truly choose to follow your direction, that’s how.
 I tried many times to write out how you can do that before deciding it made more sense to just link you to the free video series that explains it better than I’d ever be able to.